 - If you refuse to wear a mask in public places it’s a fine of Dhs3,000.

-- Car will more than three people travelling in the vehicle at a time face fines of Dhs3,000.
+- Cars with more than three people travelling in the vehicle at a time face fines of Dhs3,000.

 - Refusal to redo a COVID-19 test after two weeks will result in a Dhs1,000 fine.